Clinton Portis is among 10 former NFL players charged in an alleged health benefits scam worth over $3 million

 - Portis, the former Washington Redskins and Denver Broncos running back;

-- Robert McCune, a former linebacker with the Redskins;
+- McCune, a former linebacker with the Redskins;

 - John Eubanks, a former cornerback with the Redskins;